 - Be aware of who you're buying from - with the increased popularity of the hobby in recent years comes the increase of unscrupulous sellers who are only interested in your money rather than your success in and enjoyment of your new hobby.

 - Number of channels is important.
 The common options are 3 or 4, with 2-channel planes being more toy planes than anything else.
 A channel is a controllable function of the plane, and essentially 3-channels makes learning easier, but 4 gives you more fun.
 You can read more about rc airplane controls here.

 - Do research.
 Internet forums and video sites are great places to seek further advice, or ask at your local hobby shop, or club, if you have one.

-Sound systems for electric RC airplanes
+Sound systems for electric RC planes

-It's probably fair to say that many aeromodellers like the noise of an internal combustion engine in a radio control plane, but these days you can make an electric powered rc plane sound realistic.
+It's probably fair to say that many aeromodellers like the noise of an internal combustion engine in a radio control plane, but these days you can make an electric powered rc plane sound very realistic.

 Thankfully now there is a great system available for smaller foam (and traditional balsa) electric planes.
 You can read about it on the MrRCSound system page, but here's a video of such a system in an electric P-51 Mustang, a very popular choice of radio control airplane...

 Well hopefully this page has introduced you to EP within the hobby.
-Learning to fly an electric rc airplane is a fun and exhilarating experience but you do need to simplify the game as much as possible in your early days.
+Learning to fly an electric rc plane is a fun and exhilarating experience but you do need to simplify the game as much as possible in your early days.

 Keeping the above points in mind should help you do that, and once you've got a few hours flying under your hat and built up some confidence then you can consider moving on to larger and faster planes.